 An accident is any occurrence requiring first aid or external medical attention.
 Whereas a near miss is an accident or emergency which did not result in an injury but could have done.
 Both should be reported via the electronic accident reporting form.

-Accidents and Near Misses should be reported as soon as they occur.
+Any Accidents, Near Misses or incidents of abuse ( physical or verbal), should be reported as soon as they occur.
 All colleagues can complete the form and once finished you simply submit it to the Health and Safety team at the click of a button.

 You can click on the below User Guides and FAQs for more information on how to complete the form as well as definitions of terminology used within the form itself.